Announcement: PhysicsX Live Talk

 Engineering is undergoing a fundamental shift.
 AI is no longer a point solution for accelerating isolated simulations -- it is becoming a core layer of the engineering stack, reshaping how physical systems are designed, tested, and brought to production.

-In this talk, Nico and Douglas will share how PhysicsX is moving beyond narrow, task-specific surrogates toward Large Physics Models (LPMs).
-Using external aerodynamics as a concrete example, they will showcase a model trained on a large and diverse corpus of vehicle geometries that delivers real-time aerodynamic intelligence, generalizes to new concepts with minimal fine-tuning, and compresses development cycles from months to weeks.
+PhysicsX Head of Growth Amir Vaziri and Principal Research Scientist Douglas Boubert will share how PhysicsX is advancing beyond narrow, task-specific models toward Large Physics Models -- AI that generalizes across complex physical domains.
+Using external aerodynamics as a concrete example, the session will showcase a model trained across a large and diverse corpus of vehicle geometries that delivers real-time aerodynamic intelligence, adapts to new concepts with minimal fine-tuning, and compresses development cycles that once took months into weeks.

 Event Details